 How to Safely Co Sleep with a Newborn Baby (Fully Without Stress)

 Co sleeping is not a new practice.
-For most of recorded history, parents have ensured the safety and healthy development of their babies by sharing sleeping space with them.
-(While making breastfeeding easier and getting a more peaceful night’s rest themselves—that’s what we like to call a win-win!)
+For most of recorded history, parents have ensured the safety and healthy development of their littles one by sharing a sleeping space with them.
+(While making breastfeeding easier and getting a more peaceful night’s rest themselves, that’s what we like to call a win-win!)
 But if you’re new to co sleeping—or just want a refresher on how to safely co sleep with your little one!—then there are a few co sleeping should-dos to keep in mind.

-- Keep your baby close
+- Co sleep with your baby close

 - Create the right room conditions

-- Ensure safe body position
+- Ensure your baby’s safe sleep position

 - Choose the right bedside sleeper

 Ready to help your baby co sleep safe and sound?
 Let’s break these safe co sleeping “must-dos” down further!

 Dark, light, with the window open, with the window closed, with the thermostat set to a toasty 82 degrees—we all have an opinion on what kind of conditions create the best night’s rest.